abatten/abatten.github.io/_tutorials/submitting_jobs_for_supercomputers.md

 >>> scancel 99999999
 ```

-You can also cancel all of your jobs with `scancel -u username` or you can only cancel your "Pending" jobs with `scancel -t PD`.
+You can also cancel all of your jobs with `scancel --user=yourusername` or you can only cancel your "Pending" jobs with `scancel -t PD`.

 ## Examples